arthur-van-acker/python-gui-project-template/docs/BEGINNER-FIELD-GUIDE.md

    - Rewrite CLI prompts or automation metadata in `tictactoe/ui/cli/main.py`.
 5. **Keep quality gates green**
    - Re-run `pwsh scripts/run-ci.ps1` after every big change to mirror the CI workflow.

+   Watching the script finish once gives you confidence that GitHub Actions will accept your PR later.
 6. **Regenerate installers + docs**
    - Rebuild via `wheel-builder.bat`.
    - Update `docs/INSTALLATION-GUIDE.md`, `docs/INSTALLER-CUSTOMIZATION.md`, and `docs/RELEASE.md` with your new product name and flows.

 > _Screenshot placeholder: checklist with checkmarks showing rename → config → UI → installer → docs._

+Replace the placeholder with a screenshot of your own tracking document, VS Code checklist, or whiteboard so future readers can see what progress looks like.

 [Back to TOC](#table-of-contents)